sahib/misc/performance/1_intro.rst

       on disciplines like web development and data science where you're not supposed to have this knowledge.
 Because you know, numpy and pandas does it for you.
       Or the browser will just do the right thing.
     * In the 90s we still squeezed every byte of memory out of game consoles and did both amazing and scary optimizations to get basic functionality.
-    * And last decade we invented things like Electron, a lazy-ass way to make applications "portable" by just starting a browser for every application - I don't want you guys to invent something like Electron
+    * And last decade we invented things like Electron, a lazy-ass way to make applications "portable" by just starting a browser for every application
+      - I don't want you guys to invent something like Electron
     * If you think Electron is a good idea, then please stop doing anything related to software engineering.
-    * Maybe have a try with gardening, or do waterboarding in Guantanamo.
+    * Maybe try gardening, or do waterboarding in Guantanamo.
 Just do something less hurtful to mankind than Electron
     * Seriously take some pride as software engineerings and try to leave a solid legacy to the next generation of engineers.
+    * Teaching you about the internals of program execution.
+    * Very neglected field - not much teached in studies, during day-to-day work "it worked (once)" is more important.

     Disclaimer: